 Belem district of Lisbon is situated in the western part of the Portuguese capital.
 The district is very popular among tourists because of its countless attractions.
-Belem is historically a very important for Portugal.
+Belem is historically very important for Portugal.
 Vasco da Gama who, thanks to his voyages, transformed the country into a huge empire, departed from Belem towards new trade routes overseas.
 Accordingly, Belem boasts its historical heritage inherited from its seafaring past.
 Many landmarks like Maritime Museum offer information and enjoyment from Belem’s rich past.

 Other parts of central Lisbon are also great, but they tend to get a bit crowded and dense because of the city’s geography.
-On the other hand, Belem is situated along the banks of Tagus River and it is filled with open spaces.
+On the other hand, Belem is situated along the banks of the Tagus River and it is filled with open spaces.
 There are countless things to do in Belem, both in its green parks and among its countless iconic landmarks.
 Here is a list of some of them.

 1Belem Tower (Torre de Belem)

 One of the most famous attractions of the city, Torre de Belem is originally built as a fortress on the shore of Tagus River as a defensive building.
 A UNESCO World Heritage Site of the city, Belem Tower, also offers great views of the river.
-Exteriors of the tower are intricately designed and very beautiful in the Manueline architectural style.
+The exteriors of the tower are intricately designed and very beautiful in the Manueline architectural style.

 2Maritime Museum (Museu de Marinha)